 Timing is everything when it comes to disability benefits.
 First, you need to be enrolled in a plan.
 Typically, you can sign up for coverage when you start a new job, during an annual open enrollment period, or within about a month of a major life event like getting married or having a child.
 Once you have a qualifying disability, you must report it and file your claim within a specific timeframe set by your policy—often within a week or two of your last day of work.
 Missing these deadlines can put your benefits at risk, so be sure to read your policy documents carefully and mark your calendar with any important dates.

-Your Employer’s Role in the Process
+What Is Your Employer’s Role in the Process?

 Your employer is your first point of contact when you need to file a claim.
 Head to your human resources department to get the process started.
 They will provide you with the necessary claim forms and can explain the initial steps.
 Your employer also has a portion of the paperwork to complete, which usually involves confirming your employment details, salary, and job duties.
 Once you’ve filled out your section and your doctor has completed theirs, you’ll typically submit the entire package back to your employer, who then forwards it to the insurance company.
 Keeping open communication with your HR representative can help ensure everything is submitted correctly and on time.